fablabbcn/mdef-docs/docs/academic_year_2022_23/term_1_2022_23/tech_beyond_the_myth_2022_23/index.md

 ### Video

-- Video at minimum 1080p stabilized (not hand held recordings, use a tripod if you don´t know how to stabilize by software)
+- Video at minimun 1080p stabilized (not hand held recordings, use a tripod if you don ́t know how to stabilize by software) BETWEEN 30SEC TO 1MIN

-- Black, gray, white or color (studio background).

-- Libre music matching the artifacts(properly acknowledged).
+- Open source music matching the artifacts(properly acknowledged).

-- Ideally the sound produced by the machine will be also recorded in the video.
+- Ideally, the sound produced by the machine will also be recorded in the video.

-- Entry and finish titles with Team names, name of the artifact and Iaac/FablabBCN.
+- Entry and finish titles with team names, name of the artifact and Iaac/FablabBCN .

 ### Slides

 **Forensic report abstract (reflection)**

+- Design process (how did you ideate)
+- What is supposed to do or not to do.
+- Ideas or concept in the context
+- How is it made (Materials, parts)
 - System diagram (illustration explaining function, parts, and relations)

-- How did you fabricate it (fabrication processes and materials)

-- The coding Logic (Algorithms and flow charts, pseudocoding)
+- The coding Logic (Algorithms and flowcharts, pseudocoding )

-- Design process - Why -(reflection about design process)

-- Photographs of the end artifacts at high res.
+- Photographs of the end artifacts

-- Learning by Accomplishments and failures
+- Iteration Process - Learning by Accomplishments and failure

 ## Grading Method

 ### Criteria

 - Attendance
 - Team participation

-- Knowledge
+- Knowledge exchange
 - Learning goals
 - Self evaluation

-- Peer to peer evaluation
+- Critical reflection

 ### Academic level -  40%

-Level of the project (quality and complexity of the designed prototype/code/artifacts)
+Level of the project, artefacts or activities (quality and complexity of the solutions/ reflections/prototype/code/artifacts)

-- Initial idea / Concept of the Project ( aligned to research areas)
+- Ideas or concept in the context
 - Propose (What is supposed to do or not to do)
 - Shown how your team planned and executed the project.
-(Explain personal contributions)

-- System diagram (illustration explaining function, parts, and relations)

-- Integrated Design (How you designed it - relation between elements)
+- Integrated Design (relation between system elements)

-- Honest Design (use of technology in a meaningful way, in relation to the topics)
+- Honest Design (use of technology in a meaningful way, in relation to the context)

-- Be creative (find solutions with materials and technology you have)

 - Explore design boundaries (based on your expertise)

-### Replicability - 35%
+### Open content - 35%

 Level of clarity and detail of the documentation material (photos, video, text, etc)

+- Design process (How did you iterate)
-- How did you fabricate it (fabrication processes and materials)
+- How is it made (Materials, tools)

-- Design & Fabrication files (open source or open format)

-- BOM (Build of Materials)
+- System diagram (illustration explaining function, parts, and relations)

-- Listed future development opportunity for this project
+- Reflect about future development opportunity

-- Iteration Process (spiral development)

 - Described problems and how the team solved them

-- Photographs of the end artifacts
+- Photographies of the end artifacts

-- Add names and links to your individual pages

-- Linked to your individual pages

 ### Attitude - 20%

 Involvement, Motivation level, proactive behaviors

 - Attendance to classes

-- Proactive behaviours to find answers during the challenge
+- Proactive behaviours to find answers during the program
 - Help others student’s projects
 - Participation in feedbacks sessions

-- Dealing with uncertainty

-- Don’t be afraid to make mistakes ( going out of your comfort zone)

 ### Explosion - 5 %